Quantum query complexity of symmetric oracle problems

 \begin{thm} Let $\gamma, \gamma^{\rm bdd}$ denote the quantum base sizes for $S_n$ acting on $\{1, \dots, n\}$.
 Then \begin{enumerate} \item $\gamma = n - 1$ queries are necessary and sufficient for exact learning. \item $\gamma^{\rm bdd} = n - 2\sqrt{n} + \Theta(n^{1/6})$ queries are necessary and sufficient to succeed with probability $2/3$. \item In fact, for any $\epsilon \in (0,1)$, $n - 2\sqrt{n} + \Theta(n^{1/6})$ queries are necessary and sufficient to succeed with probability $1-\epsilon$.

-\end{enumerate} \end{thm} \begin{proof} Recall that the irreducible characters of $S_n$ are parametrized by partitions of $n$ which can be written either as a sequnce $[\lambda_1, \dots, \lambda_n]$ or as a Young diagram with $n$ boxes.
+\end{enumerate} \end{thm} \begin{proof} Recall that the irreducible characters of $S_n$ are parametrized by partitions of $n$ which can be written either as a sequnce $[\lambda_1, \dots, \lambda_n]$ or as a Young diagram with $n$ total boxes and $\lambda_i$ boxes in the $i$th row.
 Let $V = \C \{1, \dots, n\}$ denote the $\C G$-module corresponding to the defining permutation representation of $S_n$.
 Then $V$ decomposes as a sum of two irreducibles:

 We note that $V_{[n]}$ is the trivial representation.
 A well-known rule says that if $V_{\lambda}$ is a simple representation corresponding to the Young diagram $\lambda$ then the irreps appearing in $V \otimes V_{\lambda}$